Skip to main content

 ✎ Technique: Readable paragraph text

-Paragraphs of text are a fundamental core of web content, so it's important to display them in a fashion that is optimally readable to the majority of your audience without requiring them to change their display settings.
-For people who do need to customize display of text to make it easier to read, it's important to support this customization rather than forcing them to read the text the way you specify.
+Paragraphs of text are a fundamental core of web content.
+It's important to display them in a fashion that is optimally readable to the majority of your audience.

 ✎ Technique: Text and images of text

-Some people with reading difficulties or visual impairments need to customize the display of text to make it easier to read.
-When text is presented as an image of text, that limits their ability to change the appearance of that text.
-So wherever possible, use text along with CSS to apply styling (such as color, typeface, or size).
+When text is presented as an image of text, that limits peoples' ability to change the appearance of that text.
+So wherever possible, use text along with CSS to apply styling.

 ✎ Technique: Enable text resizing